Are you ready for THE best fudgy sugar-free brownies with dates?

 You can add some vanilla essence if you like or salt for a salted caramel flavor.

 This dates brownie is EXTREMELY fudgy.
-It is the kind of brownie that cover your teeth with a creamy dark chocolate fudge.
-Not the best to seduce on Valentine’s day unless you think is cute.
+It is the kind of brownie that covers your teeth with creamy dark chocolate fudge.
+Not the best to seduce on Valentine’s day unless you think it is cute.

 My girl loved this brownie.
 She was covered with chocolate all over her mouth and hands.
-She could not believe me when I said there was not real chocolate in the recipe.
-She usually won’t eat raw dates but she loved that sugar free brownies with dates.
-Enjoy the recipe !
+Emma could not believe me when I said there was no real chocolate in the recipe.
+She usually won’t eat raw dates but she loved this sugar-free brownie with dates.
+Enjoy the recipe!